nrfconnect/sdk-nrfxlib/nrf_security/doc/driver_config.rst

 RSA driver configurations
 =========================

-You can use the Kconfig options in the following table for fine-grained control over which drivers provide RSA support:
+You can use the following Kconfig options for fine-grained control over which drivers provide RSA support:

 +-----------------------+--------------------------------------------------------------------------+----------------------------+
 | RSA algorithms        | nrf_cc3xx driver support                                                 | nrf_oberon driver support  |